-M300 Introduction to Marketing (3 cr.)
-P: A200, K201, L203, ENG W131, and MATH 110 or above.
-Offered to students for a minor in business.
+M300 Introduction to Marketing P: A200, ECON E201-E202.
 Examination of the market economy and marketing institutions in the United States.
 Decision making and planning from the manager's point of view; impact of marketing actions from the consumer's point of view.
-No credit toward a degree in business.
+No credit toward a degree in business

 M301 Introduction to Marketing Management (3 cr.)
-P: BUS A100, A201, A202, K201, L203, X100, X103, X204, COMM R110, ECON E201, E202, E270, ENG W131, MATH M118, and M119.
+P: BUS A100, A201, A202, K201, L203, X100, X103, X204, COMM R110, ECON E201, E202, E270,

+ENG W131, MATH M118, M119.
 Part of the integrative core, along with F301 and P301.
-Marketing planning and decision making examined from firm's and consumer's points of view; marketing concept and its company-wide implications; integration of marketing with other functions.
+Marketing planning and decision making examined from firm's and consumer's points of view; marketing concept and its companywide implications; integration of marketing with other functions.
 Market structure and behavior and their relationship to marketing strategy and implementation.